Suzie Woolway, Administrator

 Life is good!

 Mimi is a proud graduate of the Kauai Community College Nursing Program and been at it for over 20 years.
 She loves being a nurse, helping the community, and being part of Ohana Home Health.
-One of her favorite things about OHH is the team she works with at the agency.
+One of her favourite things about OHH is the team she works with at the agency.

 Mimi is a wife and mother of three who enjoys spending time with family, playing in her garden, and of course, being a nurse.